t3docs/docker-render-documentation/DockerJenkins/README.rst

 The main issue that should be addressed when running Jenkin in a Docker container is that  without some preparation you are not able to launch other Docker containers.

-The core idea is having a shared mount point which is accessible from the host and from inside the Jeniks docker container.
+The core idea is having a shared mount point which is accessible from the host and from inside the Jenkins docker container.
 The upper mentioned solution addresses the issue that you're using different operating system accounts normally having different UID and GID on both systems.